fabhed/stripe-invoice-downloader/readme.md

 # Stripe Invoice Downloader
-Download PDF invoices from Stripe using this Node.js script.
+A Node.js CLI to download PDF invoices from Stripe.

 ## Install
 ```sh